Nihilantropy/ko2-CKA/Cluster-Architecture/Service/3-node-port.md

 ### **1.2.
 Integration with ClusterIP**

 - **Underlying ClusterIP**: Every NodePort service also has an associated ClusterIP.
 The NodePort merely serves as an external access point that routes traffic into the cluster’s internal network.
 - **Traffic Flow**: Incoming traffic on the NodePort is forwarded to the ClusterIP, and then load-balanced among the pods selected by the service's label selector.
+The loadbalancer use a `Random` algorithm to direct the traffic to the pods (i.e. if multpile pods with the same lable listen on the same port, if a pod is part of a replicaset).
+- **Case study**: If more pods with the same label and listening port are spanned among multiple nodes, kubernetes will automatically create a `Service` than spans across all the nodes in the cluster to correctly loadbalance incoming traffic to the pods with the same Random algorithm.

 ### **1.3.
 Use Cases**